websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/data-providers/using-data-providers-to-populate-form-options.md

 1. Click _Save_ when finished.

-## Adding a Basic Data Provider
+## Adding a Basic REST Data Provider

-To add a _Countries of the World_ Data Provider:
+To add a _Countries of the World_ data provider:

 1. Open the _Product Menu_ (![Product Menu](../../../images/icon-product-menu.png)) then click the compass icon (![Compass](../../../images/icon-compass.png)) on the _Site Administration_ menu.
 1. Select the site where the form is to be created.